• Global. Remote. Office-free.

 ]

-}❗ Correction Needed: The Resource for Amazon Connect must be a Connect instance ARN, not a Lambda ARN.
+❗ Correction Needed: Amazon Connect permissions must reference a Connect instance ARN, not a Lambda ARN.

 Replace it with: